Skip to main content

 Use this file to discover all available pages before exploring further.

-- Fee rates for on-ramp and off-ramp transactions
+• Fee rates for on-ramp and off-ramp transactions.

-- A wallet address where collected fees are sent
+• A wallet address where collected fees are sent.

 Fee types

-| Rate | Percentage of the transaction amount, in basis points (bps) | 75 bps = 0.75% |
+RatePercentage of the transaction amount, in basis points (bps).75 bps = 0.75%

-| Flat | Fixed amount per transaction, in dollars | $1.00 per transaction |
+FlatFixed amount per transaction, in dollars.$1.00 per transaction

 Default fee

 You can mark one partner fee as default (isDefault: true).
-When a transaction or exchange rate request doesn’t include a partnerFeeId, Lumx automatically applies the default fee.
+When a transaction or exchange rate request doesn’t include a partnerFeeId, Lumx applies the default fee.
+Useful when you want consistent pricing across transactions without specifying the fee each time.

 Configuring partner fees

-You can create and manage partner fees in the Dashboard or through the API.You must be a project admin or owner to create partner fees.
+You need to be a project admin or owner to create partner fees.

 When fees are applied

-| Locked rate | When requesting the exchange rate—the fee becomes part of the locked quote |
+Locked rateWhen requesting the exchange rate.
+The fee becomes part of the locked quote.

-| Floating rate | When creating the transaction—or omit to use your default fee |
+Floating rateWhen creating the transaction, or omit it to use your default fee.

 Fee destination